-- 1 Pattern - After sewing is finished, slide the feed dog position lever to

-(to the left as seen from the front of the machine) and turn the handwheel to raise the dogs. - Normally, the feed dog position lever is positioned at ...
+- 1 Pattern - After sewing is finished, slide the feed dog position lever to (to the left as seen from the front of the machine) to raise the feed dogs. - Normally, the feed dog position lever is positioned at ...

 REINFORCEMENT STITCHING